Revision 24-2; Effective Sept. 30, 2024

 Programs must maintain current and correct program information on 211Texas.org for all locations providing services.
 Program coordinators or administrators will use the Add or Edit Your 2-1-1 Listing link found at the top of the webpage to make any changes to their program location information listing.
 The information that the program coordinator or administrator shall maintain in their 2-1-1 listing includes, but is not limited to, program phone number, location, hours and services provided.

-A county not fully served by a public facility may file for Texas Medicaid reimbursement through the local provider or through Texas Health and Human Services Commission (HHSC) for eligible Supplemental Security Income (SSI) appellant CIHCP recipients who become eligible for retroactive Medicaid.
-For instructions regarding the filing process through HHSC, request the CIHCP Medicaid Reimbursement Manual.
+A county not fully served by a public facility may file for Texas Medicaid reimbursement through the local provider or through HHSC for eligible Supplemental Security Income (SSI) appellant CIHCP recipients who become eligible for retroactive Medicaid.
+Request the CIHCP Medicaid Reimbursement Manual for instructions about the filing process through HHSC.

-An entity that chooses to establish an optional work registration procedure may contact its local Texas Workforce Commission (TWC) office to determine how to establish the county’s procedure and to negotiate what type of information can be provided.
-In addition, a county must follow the guidelines below.
+An entity that chooses to establish an optional work registration procedure may contact its local Texas Workforce Commission (TWC) office to determine how to establish the county’s procedure and to negotiate what type of information to provide.
+A county must also follow the guidelines below.

 1. Notify all eligible residents and those with pending applications of the program requirements at least 30 days before the program begins.